How to Help Improve Your Spouse's Credit Score

 The foundation for building a good credit score is good money management habits.
 That starts with having a budget or a plan for spending your money.
 If you don't already have one, create a budget based on your income and your expenses.
 A budget will allow you to see whether you have enough money to pay the bills.
 Raise your income or reduce your expenses to make up for spending gaps.

 Work together to build a household emergency fund that you both have access to.
 The emergency fund keeps both of you from relying on a credit card, or a more expensive loan, to pay for unexpected expenses.
-And if you or your spouse use a credit card to pay for an emergency, use the emergency fund to pay off the balance immediately.
+And, if you or your spouse use a credit card to pay for an emergency, use the emergency fund to pay off the balance immediately.
 The ideal emergency fund is three to six months of living expenses, but you can start out with a smaller goal of $1,000 and work your way up to higher savings.

-Teach Your Spouse About Credit and Good Credit Habits
+Get Educated About Credit and Good Credit Habits

 Help them understand credit bureaus, credit reporting, and credit scoring.
 Explain the relationship between creditors and the credit bureaus, how late payments don't go unnoticed, and how low balances and timely payments help build a better credit score.